faheemh127/telegramd-patient-portal/README.md

 ## what is constants.php
 Constant.php file contain the fluent form id's mainly and especially the tables names of the database this plugin creates and uses

+## Medication name in shortcode data and Medication name in fluent from dropdown should be same
+Make sure that on a specific prefunnel the medication detail that you pass on shortcode (the medication name) that is actually depending on the fluent form medication dropdown behind the scene. bechase we have built a custom UI for selecting medication that's why you need to make sure that both medication names are same including spelling wise and uppercase and lowercase etc